verbilonikita/Golden-Rose/README.md

 Items are searchable, menu is created dynamically, items can be added to cart and liked, page switcher implemented.

++ Ingredients not working on cart page, as ingredietns from API are not structured as I want them to be, so added random markup.

-Still to do: payment page and fix some issues on search page (I do not like the way it looks).
+Still to do: payment page and fix some design issues on search page.